Saugus, Massachusetts: History

 In 1948, archaeologist Roland W. Robbins began excavating the site of the Saugus Iron Works, which had become hidden by underbrush since its closure.
 Based on the archeological evidence gathered by Robbins as well as historical documents and conjecture, the First Iron Works Association, with funding from the American Iron and Steel Institute, reconstructed the Saugus Iron Works.
 The Saugus Iron Works was opened on September 18, 1954, and operated as a private museum from 1954 until April 5, 1968, when it was renamed the Saugus Iron Works National Historic Site and became part of the National Park Service system.

 Saugus is home to the oldest barber shop in the United States.
-The 112-year-old George's Barber Shop is located in the Cliftondale section of Saugus.
+The nearly 127-year-old George's Barber Shop is located in Cliftondale Square,Saugus.
+A 6th Generation family business originally opened in 1898.

 In the 1970s, the town, led by Town Manager Francis Moorehouse, attempted to transform the area around Route 107 by having an oil refinery and a garbage incineration plant built.
 Although the refinery plans fell through in October 1975, the incineration plant was completed.
 It would become the first commercially successful incineration plant in the U.S. and is still in operation today.

 In 1989, the attempted murder of Frank Salemme (infamous criminal associate of Whitey Bulger and Stephen Flemmi) by Angelo Mercurio took place in Saugus.

 During the 1990s and 2000s, the town's Capital Improvement Plan, designed by Edward J. Collins, Jr., resulted in the construction of the new public safety building, senior center, library and public works facility.
 The Saugus Town Hall and the Stackpole Field clubhouse were renovated.
 In 2001, Town Manager Steven Angelo was able to secure federal funds to dredge the Saugus River, a project that had lingered since the 1960s.

 The Saugus American Little League team represented New England in the 2003 Little League World Series.
 The team finished the tournament in 4th place.
 Its come-from-behind victory over Richmond, Texas in the tournament's quarterfinals was nominated for the Best Game ESPY Award.